Ms Magdalena Popiela

 Prior to my appointment at the University Hospital of Wales I worked as an ophthalmic consultant and clinical lead in Gibraltar, where I performed the very first corneal transplant and introduced anterior segment services to the “Rock”.

-Currently, I am the Deputy Clinical Director for the Ophthalmology Department, University Hospital of Wales and a Director for Vale Eye Surgeons.
+Currently, I am the Clinical Director for the Ophthalmology Department at the University Hospital of Wales and a Director for Vale Eye Surgeons.

 Some of the principal treatments carried out by Ms Magdalena Popiela at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Cardiff Hospital.

 MBChB / University of Edinburgh / 2007